The following figure reflects both the organisational structure of the ICCR and the process flow of dataset development.

 The ICCR Board of Directors comprises representatives from the 5 foundation partners:

 European Society of Pathology (ESP), the Royal College of Pathologists UK, the College of American Pathologists (CAP), the Royal College of Pathologists of Australasia (RCPA) and the Canadian Association of Pathologists (CAP-ACP) in association with the Canadian Partnership Against Cancer (CPAC).
-As well as representatives from our sustaining members: the American Society of Clinical Pathology (ASCP) and the International Academy of Pathology (IAP) - Australian division.
+As well as representatives from the American Society of Clinical Pathology (ASCP) and Royal College of Physicians of Ireland RCPI, Faculty of Pathology.

 Dr. John R. Srigley, MD, FRCPC, FRCPath, FRCPA [Hon.]